Your Morning Smoothie Making You Sick? Avoid 5 Ingredients

 Replace high-fructose fruits with lower-sugar versions, such as berries (blueberries, raspberries, strawberries) or green apples.
 You still get the fruit’s antioxidants and vitamins, but your system will not be overloaded with sugar.

 But most of them use milk or yogurt as the base in their smoothies, thinking that it contributes to added protein and creaminess.
-But dairy can be a serious culprit when it comes to gut discomfort.
-If you are lactose intolerant or just sensitive to dairy, after every smoothie, you end up bloated, cramping, and sometimes even nauseous.
+However, dairy can be a major cause of gastrointestinal distress.
+After every smoothie, you get cramps, bloating, and occasionally even nausea if you have lactose intolerance or are simply sensitive to dairy.

 Solution:

 Stick to plant-based milks, such as almond, coconut, or oat milk.
-These are lighter on your digestion and contain fewer sugars.
+These are lighter and contain less sugar.
 If you want creaminess, then unsweetened coconut yogurt or almond yogurt is a healthier alternative.

 Solution:

-If it needs to be sweetened in a smoothie, do it with natural sweeteners: honey, maple syrup, or dates in small pieces.
-Second, one can use natural no-calorie sweeteners, but in moderation, such as stevia or monk fruit.
+If it needs to be sweetened in a smoothie, do it with natural sweetenershoney, maple syrup, or dates in small pieces.
+Also, you can use things such as stevia or monk fruit.

-4. Protein Powders: Are You Getting More Than Just Protein?
+4. Are You Getting More Than Just Protein from Protein Powders?

 Solution: